HuddleEng/PhantomXHR/README.md

 In the above case, if an API call to 'something/object/48546?' is requested by the JS app under test, the app will receive the given mocked response.

 Note: Be careful when defining URL matches.
 Try to keep them specific otherwise you may find that the wrong XHR fake is responding.

-### How to use

-If your not already using CasperJS, first [install CasperJS](http://docs.casperjs.org/en/latest/installation.html) and set up a test for an app that uses Ajax.

-To install, try one of these
-* `npm install phantomxhr --save-dev`
-* `bower install phantomxhr`
-* `git clone git://github.com/Huddle/PhantomXHR.git`

-Now, in your test, simple require the PhantomXHR module.

-`var xhr = require('{yourpath}/phantomxhr.js');`

 ### API